kubeflow/manifests/common/oidc-client/oauth2-proxy/base/README.md

 # oauth2-proxy

-This deployment of `oauth2-proxy` was configured in a way that's as close as possible to the official `oauth2-proxy` installation with Helm.
-This way it's easier to integrate with already available deployment of `oauth2-proxy` if available on the cluster.
+This deployment of `oauth2-proxy` has been configured to align closely with the official `oauth2-proxy` Helm installation.
+This approach facilitates easier integration with any existing `oauth2-proxy` deployments that may already be present on the cluster.